 In April 2017, several community organizations including Plan Institute, Disability Alliance BC (DABC), Inclusion BC, and Burnaby Centre for Community Inclusion hosted former Senator Hugh Segal in a series of meetings and forums on a Basic Income (BI), or Guaranteed Annual Income (GAI).
 Mr. Segal has advocated for a BI system for decades.
 At the request of Ontario’s government, he produced a study on BI in 2016.
 In Spring 2017, Ontario announced it would run a three year BI pilot in three cities, based on Mr. Segal’s study: Finding a Better Way: A Basic Income Pilot Project for Ontario.

-The working poor, and welfare and disability assistance recipients in BC’s two most expensive provinces struggle to afford their basic needs such as housing, food and clothing.
+The working poor, and welfare and disability assistance recipients in Canada’s two most expensive provinces struggle to afford their basic needs such as housing, food and clothing.
 DABC, Plan Institute and the other community agencies that hosted Mr. Segal, believe BC should also introduce a BI system.
 We believe BI would not only provide improved financial security for people with disabilities and other individuals living in poverty, but would also result in a more efficient, respectful and dignified system that removes the stigma associated with receiving provincial assistance.

 Under the Ontario pilot, individuals will receive almost $17,000 per year, couples will receive $24,027, and people with disabilities will receive up to an additional $6,000 per year.
 Households whose assistance rates or earnings fall below these rates will be topped up.
 For example, an individual earning $12,000 per year will receive a basic income top-up of nearly $5,000 per year.
 If they are a person with a disability, they will receive up to an additional $11,000 per year.
 Importantly, other supports, such as provincial and federal child benefit payments, will not be affected.
 The pilot will track metrics such as food security; housing stability; stress and anxiety; mental health; and education, training and employment.